Canadian North: Retired fleet

+Magazine

+Canadian North uses Up Here as their inflight magazine.

 Corporate affairs

 The company headquarters are in Kanata, Ontario, the former First Air HQ.

 Canadian North had its headquarters in the Northwest Tower, in downtown Yellowknife.
-The airline announced that when its lease was to expire in the end of August 2013, the airline would vacate the office and move it and 20 employees out of Yellowknife.
-The airline kept its community and marketing support employees in Yellowknife.
-Most of the employees who relocated were from the accounting division.
-Lisa Hicks, a spokesperson, stated that there had been excess capacity at the airline's offices in Edmonton and Yellowknife.

-Canadian North headquarters were moved to the grounds of Calgary International Airport in Calgary, Alberta.
+They were later moved to the grounds of Calgary International Airport in Calgary, Alberta but the airline kept its community and marketing support employees in Yellowknife.
 In addition it has regional offices in Iqaluit, Nunavut, and in Yellowknife, Northwest Territories.
 It also has an operations office in Edmonton, Alberta, on the grounds of Edmonton International Airport.
 Following the takeover by First Air, the former headquarters in Calgary was shut down and remaining management was transferred to Kanata.

 Programs and services

 Canadian North in-flight service includes leather seating, advanced seat selection, free newspapers and magazines, and free colouring books and crayons for children.

 The airline offers Aeroplan rewards points, both to collect and to redeem.
 Passengers may redeem Air Miles points for travel on Canadian North.
 Canadian North has codeshare agreements with Air North and Calm Air.

 Canadian North also has its own "Aurora Concierge" and Aurora Rewards program for frequent travellers.
 Benefits of being an Aurora Concierge member include: Priority check-in, baggage, and boarding, extra piece of checked luggage, free alcoholic beverages, no fee changes, personalized membership card and baggage tag, and more.

 In 2005, the airline started offering a Pivut Fare ("ours") to beneficiaries of the Inuvialuit Final Agreement.